Education, English

 Abstract

 Purpose: Alcohol hangovers are believed to occur after heavy consumption of alcohol.
 The aim of the paper is to examine whether the effects of hangovers lead to less consumption or not.
-And if it does, what must be the reasons behind it.
-Methods and materials: In this study, employees of a company will be asked to fill the questionnaires evaluating the statistics of alcohol consumers, history of alcohol consumption, and the after effects.
-Classification of the subjects will take place as those who are regular consumers of alcohol, and those who just consumed only once or twice.
+And if it does, what must be the reasons behind it?
+Methods and materials: In this study, employees of a company will be asked to fill the questionnaires evaluating the statistics of alcohol consumers, history of alcohol consumption, and the after-effects.
+Classification of the subjects will take place as those who are regular consumers of alcohol and those who just consumed it only once or twice.
 Results and conclusions will then be drawn based on the data acquired.
-Assumptions: The consumers whose first experience with alcohol was the light one will tend to consume more in the future while those who took a heavy dose, and suffered from serious hangover will tend to stay away from alcoholic drinks.
+Assumptions: The consumers whose first experience with alcohol was light will tend to consume more in the future, while those who took a heavy dose and suffered from a serious hangover will tend to stay away from alcoholic drinks.

 Introduction

 Alcohol is a chemical which functions as a diuretic in the body.
-This implies that the person consuming alcohol pees more as a result of which dehydration occurs.
-Common signs and symptoms of a hangover involve drowsiness, fatigue, headache, nausea, dry mouth, dehydration, and depression, etc. These changes person to person.
+This implies that the person consuming alcohol pees more, as a result of which dehydration occurs.
+Common signs and symptoms of a hangover involve drowsiness, fatigue, headache, nausea, dry mouth, dehydration, depression, etc. These changes from person to person.
 “A high dose of alcohol is a prerequisite for experiencing a hangover, but there are substantial individual differences in hangover responses even when alcohol exposure is controlled experimentally” (Slutske, 2014, p.1).
 A hangover makes one feel less focused and less concentrated.
 Irritability and sensitivity to light are common.
-Alcohol enhances the production of stomach acid and makes the process of digestion delayed.
+Alcohol enhances the production of stomach acid and improves the process of digestion.
 Consequently, nausea and abdominal pain are caused.
 Alcoholic drinks contain contents known as congeners which provide different flavors or colors to the drink.
 These congeners are accountable for producing hangovers.
 Apart from these after-effects of the hangovers, some studies also suggest the loss of memory is one of the impacts of the hangover.
-Verster (2003) conducted a research to examine the memory functioning as a consequence of the hangover effect (p.741).
-Kim (2003) performed experimental research to assess the impacts of experimentally prompted alcohol hangover on mental functions by means of the Luria-Nebraska Neuropsychological Battery.
-The results indicated alcohol hangovers do have a negative impact on the mental functioning especially on the higher visual and cortical functions linked with the right posterior and left hemisphere.
-Due to the effects on mental processes, some researchers studied and evaluated the performance of the alcohol consumers.
+Verster (2003) conducted research to examine memory functioning as a consequence of the hangover effect (p.741).
+Kim (2003) performed experimental research to assess the impacts of experimentally prompted alcohol hangovers on mental functions by means of the Luria-Nebraska Neuropsychological Battery.
+The results indicated alcohol hangovers do have a negative impact on mental functioning, especially on the higher visual and cortical functions linked with the right posterior and left hemispheres.
+Due to the effects on mental processes, some researchers studied and evaluated the performance of alcohol consumers.
 “Although there are many methodological shortcomings in alcohol hangover research, it is evident that alcohol hangovers do have an impact on daily activities such as on-the-job performance” (Verster, 2008).

-There are many risk factors related with the consumption of alcohol such as empty stomach leads to quick absorption of alcohol, a combination of smoking and drinking enhances the probability of misery for the coming day, inherited problems may occur with alcoholism, etc. “Several studies have demonstrated excess hangover in drinkers with a family history of alcoholism” (Slutske, 2014, p.1).
-There is no specific cure or treatment for the symptoms of hangovers other than mediation or complete abstinence (Zlotnik, 2014, p.134).
+There are many risk factors related to the consumption of alcohol, such as an empty stomach leading to quick absorption of alcohol, a combination of smoking and drinking enhancing the probability of misery for the coming day, inherited problems that may occur with alcoholism, etc. “Several studies have demonstrated excess hangover in drinkers with a family history of alcoholism” (Slutske, 2014, p.1).
+There is no specific cure or treatment for the symptoms of hangovers other than meditation or complete abstinence (Zlotnik, 2014, p.134).
 “Hangover symptoms are less likely to occur if a person drinks only small, non-intoxicating amounts” (Swift, 1998, p.59).
-Some studies also account personal influences to be the cause of hangovers.
+Some studies also account for personal influences to be the cause of hangovers.
 “Some evidence exists that increased hangover symptoms occur more often in people possessing certain personality traits, such as neuroticism, anger, and defensiveness” (Swift, 1998, p.58).

-The main hypothesis of the paper can be stated as that the effects of the hangovers are too disturbing which leads to less alcohol consumption.
+The main hypothesis of the paper can be stated as that the effects of the hangovers are too disturbing, which leads to less alcohol consumption.
 When a person takes a heavy dose of alcohol and also for the first time, he suffers from an extreme hangover.
 This bad and disturbing experience does not allow him to consume alcohol in the future.
 The paper aims to prove this hypothesis through qualitative research.
-Research through surveys and questionnaires will be conducted to evaluate the extent of trueness of the hypothesis.
-The practical implications of the research will help people get aware of the results of a heavy dosage of alcohol, the prevention of its usage may take place, and careful handling with alcoholic drinks may be carried out.
+Research through surveys and questionnaires will be conducted to evaluate the extent of the trueness of the hypothesis.
+The practical implications of the research will help people become aware of the results of a heavy dosage of alcohol, the prevention of its usage may take place, and the careful handling of alcoholic drinks may be carried out.

 Methods